Chapter 1 5 questions Graded in-browser Saved locally

 Unanswered

 Q4.
-A typical civilian use of active sonar
+A common civilian use of active sonar

 Show hint